isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 ![](/uploads/2015/03/devops-en.015.jpg)

 Yet it became obvious rather quickly that this was not an approach that worked, and even if it worked, it often was prohibitively complex, expensive and slow.
-Once that became clear, people startet to automate basic tasks, learned to mange large fleets of moderately sized machines and then tried a different approach - "scale out" instead of "scale up".
+Once that became clear, people started to automate basic tasks, learned to mange large fleets of moderately sized machines and then tried a different approach - "scale out" instead of "scale up".
 Use more computers instead of larger computers.

 This triggered a lot of learnings at all levels of the profession - network, data center structure and operations practice needed revision.
 This talk will focus on the latter, but the other topics are also of interest.